 Anne earned her Master’s and Doctoral Degrees in Theological Studies at Wesley Theological Seminary in Washington, D.C.
 Both of her theological degree theses focused on the life, mission and theology of her late grandfather, E. Stanley Jones, with whom she traveled extensively through India and Africa.

-Anne is a psychologist working with the Federal Substance Abuse and Mental Health Services Administration (SAMHSA) and currently serves as the Deputy Director of SAMHSA’s Center for Mental Health Services (CMHS).
+Anne is a psychologist who worked for 28 years with the Federal Substance Abuse and Mental Health Services (Administration) and served as the Deputy Director of SAMHSA’s Center for Mental Health Services until June 2021.
 She received her doctorate in Counseling and Consulting Psychology from Harvard University, and has worked in State and Federal mental health agencies for many years in programs designed to prevent school violence and suicide, promote mental health and prevent mental and behavioral disorders, treat child trauma, and support disaster preparedness and response.
 She is also involved in engaging faith communities in suicide prevention.

 Anne has collaborated to develop resources on suicide to make available to groups, agencies, institutions and churches to assist them in their response and educational efforts around suicide prevention.
 Anne recently received the Alumni of the Year Award from Earlham College at her 50th college reunion.
 She is also trained as a Stephen Minister.